hemathens/kaggle-projects/README.md

 # 🧠 Kaggle Projects by Hem Ajit Patel

 Welcome!
 This repo houses my top Kaggle notebooks—complete with data exploration, feature engineering, model training, and evaluation.
-Built in Python with Pandas, NumPy, Scikit-learn, XGBoost, and more.
+Built in Python with Pandas, NumPy, seaborn, Matplotlib, trained on Scikit-learn, XGBoost, RandomForest, CatBoost and more.

 ---